arainko/ducktape/docs/readme.md

 #### 4. Enum to enum with config

-Enum transformations, just like case class transformations, can be configured - but only in one way, by applying a function to a specific subtype:
+Enum transformations, just like case class transformations, can be configured by:
+* supplying a constant value with `Case.const`,
+* supplying a function that will be applied to the chosen subtype with `Case.computed`.

 ```scala mdoc:reset-object
 import io.github.arainko.ducktape.*